Proposed Doctor of Osteopathic Medicine Program

 Operational Start-Up Funding: $22 million

 The start-up costs of $22 million cover program development expenses and operational losses.
-After applying tuition and fee revenue, the College will achieve a break-even point or positive operating margin after the third year of enrollment.
+After applying tuition and fee revenue, the proposed College will achieve a break-even point or positive operating margin after the third year of enrollment.

 Private support and tuition revenue will be utilized to cover start-up costs.
 Start-up funding does not include building construction costs, which are estimated at an additional $50 million